saiphyozinko123/LionKingTheatreBooking/README.md

 You can view the example of full project of the system at - https://www.atgtickets.com/shows/disneys-the-lion-king/lyceum-theatre/calendar/2023-08-29.
 Months are generated dynamically based on the actual month of the year.
 Moreover, 3D calendar shape are used in the project.
 Futhermore, Date and time of the show are shown between the calendar Div.
 The previous show will disappear from the calendar div.
-If the user click one of the show on the calendar div, the page will redirect to the seat layout.
-In the searlayout dynamic seat are generated based on the Json data coordinates and user can book the seats by selecting them.
+If the user click one of the show on the calendar div, the page will redirect to the seat layout.In the searlayout dynamic seat are generated based on the Json data coordinates and user can book the seats by selecting them.
 If the seats are taken by other, the book function will not work for that seat.

 *** How To Run? ***